7 things that happen postpartum and why we need to talk more about them

 This postpartum time should be the time to focus on your and your baby’s bonding.
 But while some say the laundry and chores can wait, sometimes a messy house doesn’t equate to a calm mindset.
 So get your care people ready.

-Have a list prepped before labour of those you can call on for house help, babysitting (so you can nap or shower), and meal deliveries.
+Have a list prepped before labor of those you can call on for house help, babysitting (so you can nap or shower), and meal deliveries.
 This is your time to lean on people and trust that they’re happy to help.
 Delegate, delegate, delegate.